 Most of our programs fill up and we turn away lots of players each summer, but we limit enrollment so that we can provide the best experience possible for players.

 While the level of competition may vary slightly from session to session, there is nearly always suitable competition for the varying levels of the players.
 We occasionally have a pro player or top NCAA player who is significantly better than everyone else, but these players understand the intention of the week is development and learning, not competition.
 As long you as understand this too, it won’t matter much who you’re competing against through the week.

-Speaking of top players, while there are significantly more high school players than college players in attendance at Playmaker College II and Point Guard College courses, college players typically benefit even more from these courses than high school players.
-We teach details and subtleties of the game, and we’ve found that the more playing experience someone has, the more likely it is that they’ll benefit from a PGC course.
+Speaking of top players, while there are significantly more high school players than college players in attendance at Scoring College and Point Guard College courses, college players typically benefit as much if not more than high school players.
+As we teach details and subtleties of the game, we’ve found the more playing experience someone has, the more likely it is they’ll benefit from a PGC course.

-We understand this can be a problem, and we’ve been increasing our number of locations each summer in order to make our camps easier to attend.
+We understand this can be a problem, and we increase our number of locations each summer in order to make our camps easier to access.